kercre123/jank-escape-pod/README.md

 - Good robot
 - Bad robot
 - Change your eye color
-- Change your eye color to
+- Change your eye color to <color>
 	- blue, purple, teal, green, yellow
 - How old are you
 - Start exploring ("deploring" works better)